adolfont/adolfont.github.io/index.md

 ## News

-I will be teaching [Introduction to Functional Programming](https://github.com/adolfont/caes005-introduction-to-functional-programming) in the second semester of 2025.
+I am teaching [Introduction to Functional Programming](https://github.com/adolfont/caes005-introduction-to-functional-programming) in the second semester of 2025.

 I am serving as Social Media Co-Chair for [ICSE 2026](./events/icse2026).
 ICSE is the IEEE/ACM International Conference on Software Engineering, the premier software engineering conference.
 It will be held April 12-18 2026 in Rio de Janeiro.